igordejanovic/parglare/docs/getting_started.md

 !!! note

-    There is also a handy [TODO:pglr command line tool](./pglr.md) that can be used for grammar checking, visualization and debugging.
+    There is also a handy [pglr command line tool](./pglr.md) that can be used for grammar checking, visualization and debugging.

 The next step is to create an instance of the parser.
 There are two options.
 If